Purpose

 Your application will include:

-• two audio or video examples, with a combined time of no more than five minutes
+- two audio examples, with a combined time of no more than five minutes

 Complete instructions and requirements are in the application in Nova.